jwe4ec/4fhqz/README.md

 # 4fhqz
-Scripts for manuscript "Improving the Computational Reproducibility of Clinical Science: Tools for Open Data and Code"
+Code for manuscript "Improving the Computational Reproducibility of Clinical Science: Tools for Open Data and Code"

 Author: Jeremy W. Eberle